rbowen/presentations/apache_way/slides.md

 * Service provider
 * Mentor

-Note: The Foundation provides the tools to make it possible for projects to run themselves, and tries to mostly stay out of their way.
+???
+The Foundation provides the tools to make it possible for projects to run themselves, and tries to mostly stay out of their way.
 The board is responsible to our constituency (the general public) to ensure that projects govern themselves in ways that are sustainable, and which live